Vaelthur/DataSpaces_Tesina/README.md

 # TODO - practical -
 - Implement plots
 - Dataset Analysis - Univariate & Multivariate
-- see sensitivity and specificity values - OK
+- see sensitivity and specificity values
 - describe methods used in a better way and with explanation on how they work and comparison between results obtained

 # TODO - study better in order to be able to explain